mariobox/mariosanchez.org-metalsmith/src/now.md

 ### Reading

-I'm currently reading [https://amzn.to/37Ma1Zn](The World Beyond Your Head) by Matthew B. Crawford.
+I'm currently reading [The World Beyond Your Head](https://amzn.to/37Ma1Zn) by Matthew B. Crawford.
 The book deals with how to cope with the multiple demands for our attention in the modern world.

 <br />